PeakPei/BrickDrop/README.md

 # Brick Drop for iOS #
-Language: Objective-C
-Brick Drop is a game created in Xcode using SpriteKit framework
+Brick Drop is a game created in Objective-C / SpriteKit framework